How to Start Selling Video Content, Streaming Videos, and Charge Viewers in 2023

 - The Importance of Using a Secure Paywall

-- Tips for Success in Selling Videos Online
+- Tips for Success in Selling Streaming Videos Online

-Selling videos has come a long way in the last ten years.
-Over the past decade, we’ve moved away from DVDs dominating the market and have transitioned to online streaming, almost exclusively.
+Selling videos have come a long way in the last ten years.
+Over the past decade, we’ve moved away from DVDs dominating the market and have transitioned to streaming media online almost exclusively.

-Selling videos online makes sense because the industry is slated to be valued at $184.27 billion by the year 2027.
+Vides selling makes sense because the industry is slated to be valued at $184.27 billion by 2027.

 To give you an idea of the profitable possibilities in the online video space, here’s a snapshot of some live streaming stats* that demonstrates the growth of the industry in recent years: